Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 the video track, so AAC is neither decoded nor sent to an audio device in this bring-up milestone.

-The current native workspace intentionally omits the `vdpau` feature from `oxideav-meta`.
-That forces H.264 through the software decoder while this CPU lease path is established; VDPAU remains available in the local OxideAV checkout and will be re-enabled for the hardware milestone.
+The native workspace enables the `vdpau` feature alongside software H.264.
+Selection is per playback session rather than compile-time: `cpu` explicitly excludes hardware, while both VDPAU modes explicitly require it.
+There is therefore no priority-dependent software/hardware fallback hidden behind the command-line choice.

 The Sanctuary sink forwards each decoded `FrameLease` unchanged through a bounded two-frame channel into a four-frame presentation queue.
 Playback starts paused and